Daniel Girardi: New York Rangers (2006–2017)

 During the 2013–14 season, on February 28, Girardi signed a six-year, $33 million extension with the Rangers.
 He was named an alternate captain for the Rangers for the remainder of the season when captain Ryan Callahan was traded at the NHL trade deadline to the Tampa Bay Lightning.
-Girardi's solid defensive play in the playoffs was a key part in the Rangers' run to the 2014 Stanley Cup Finals, where they lost in five games to the Los Angeles Kings.
+Girardi's solid defensive play in the playoffs was a key part in the Rangers' run to the 2014 Stanley Cup Final, where they lost in five games to the Los Angeles Kings.

 Girardi became a permanent alternate captain during the 2014–15 season, and spent most of the season on the Rangers' top defensive pairing with his former partner Ryan McDonagh.
 Girardi's solid defensive play that season led to the Rangers winning the Presidents' Trophy, as well as a run to the Eastern Conference Final, where the Rangers lost to the Tampa Bay Lightning in seven games.
 Girardi suffered an injury in Game 1 of the first round series after taking a puck to the face.
 In the offseason, Girardi and Staal underwent ankle surgery but were expected to recover in time for the 2015–16 season.

 Girardi started the 2015–16 season strong, contributing to a 14–2–2 start to the 2015–16 season for the Rangers.
 Midway through the season, however, the Rangers production began declining, with many critics blaming Girardi for the slump.
 He missed the final five games before the NHL paused for the holiday break, and later revealed it was due to a crack in his right kneecap.
 Although the Rangers qualified for the 2016 Stanley Cup playoffs, they were eliminated in the first round after five games.
 Girardi played Game 1 of their first round series, but sat out of the next game due to a "whole body injury."
 Girardi returned to the Rangers lineup for Game 5, where he recorded his only point of the playoffs.
 Following their elimination, Girardi underwent ankle surgery to fix a bursa excision but was expected to recover in time to participate in the Rangers' 2015 training camp.